galaxyproject/training-material/Introduction/tutorials/introduction_my_first_analysis.md

 Let’s take a look at this dataset.
 The first six columns correspond to the exons, and the last six columns correspond to the SNPs.
 Column 4 contains the exon IDs, and column 10 contains the SNP IDs.
 In our screenshot you see that the first 5 lines in the file all have the same exon ID (`uc010gqp.2_cds_10_0_chr22_16287254_r`) but different SNP IDs, this means these lines represent 5 different SNPs that all overlapped with the same exon.
 So we can find the total number of SNPs in an exon simply by counting the number of lines that have the exon ID in the fourth column.

-:question: Question: for the first 3 exons in your file, what is the number of SNPs that fall into that exon?
+:question: For the first 3 exons in your file, what is the number of SNPs that fall into that exon?

 ## Counting the number of SNPs per exon
 We've just seen how to count the number of SNPs in each exon, so let's do this for all the exons in our file.